Rates of Convergence for Large-scale Nearest Neighbor Classification: Pre-training acceleration by denoising

 In principle, the subsamples at the training stage (with size $n$) and the subsamples at the prediction stage (with size $m$; from which we search for the 1NN of $x$) do not have to be the same.
 In practice, at the prediction stage, we may use the subsamples that are already divided up by bigNN.
 In other words, we do not have to conduct two different data divisions, one at the pre-training stage, the other at the prediction.
 In this case, to continue the discussion in the last paragraph, the additional error due to this pre-training acceleration is negligible as long as the number of total subsamples $s$ is no larger than $N^{2\alpha_H/(1\alpha_H+d)}$.
 Incidentally, this matches the upper bound on $s$ of $N^{2\alpha/(2\alpha+1)}$ previously.

 \cite{pmlr-v84-xue18a} suggested to obtain multiple pre-trained 1-NN estimates from $I$ subsamples repeatedly, and conduct a majority vote among them to improve the performance.
 For example, they use $I=10$ in the simulation study.
 The theoretical result does not depend on the number of subsamples $I$.
-In our simulation studies, we have tried a few values of $I$ to compare their empirical performance.
+Indeed, our proof would work even if $I=1$.
+In our simulation studies, we have tried a few values of $I$ to compare the empirical performance.
+Our method performs fairly similarly when $I$ is greater than 9.